One observer suggests the alert is meant more for the adversary than defenders.

 The Biden administration highlighted cybersecurity in selecting individuals to serve in top foreign policy and national security posts.
 Most of the attention, as it relates to cybersecurity, has been focused on China, but cyber intelligence experts suggest Iranian relations should also be a crucial consideration.

-“We judge that Iran uses online information operations to support its geopolitical objectives and has refined an array of tactics that it continues to hone,” a general spokesperson from the Mandiant Threat Intelligence said in an email to Nextgov.
+“We judge that Iran uses online information operations to support its geopolitical objectives and has refined an array of tactics that it continues to hone,” a spokesperson for Mandiant Threat Intelligence said in an email to Nextgov.